DataDog/docker-dd-agent/README.md

 * `PROXY_HOST`, `PROXY_PORT`, `PROXY_USER` and `PROXY_PASSWORD` set the proxy configuration.
 * `DD_URL` set the Datadog intake server to send Agent data to (used when [using an agent as a proxy](https://github.com/DataDog/dd-agent/wiki/Proxy-Configuration#using-the-agent-as-a-proxy) )

+### Enabling integrations

+To enable integrations you can write your YAML configuration files in the `/conf.d` folder, they will automatically be copied to `/etc/dd-agent/conf.d/` when the container starts.

+1. Create a configuration folder on the host and write your YAML files in it.

+    ```
+    mkdir /opt/dd-agent-conf.d
+    touch /opt/dd-agent-conf.d/nginx.yaml
+    ```

+2. When creating the container, mount this new folder to `/conf.d`.
+    ```
+    docker run -d --name dd-agent -h `hostname` -v /var/run/docker.sock:/var/run/docker.sock -v /proc/:/host/proc/:ro -v /sys/fs/cgroup/:/host/sys/fs/cgroup:ro -v /opt/dd-agent-conf.d:/conf.d:ro -e API_KEY={your_api_key_here} datadog/docker-dd-agent
+    ```

+    _The important part here is `-v /opt/dd-agent-conf.d:/conf.d:ro`_

+Now when the container starts, all files in ``/opt/dd-agent-conf.d` with a `.yaml` extension will be copied to `/etc/dd-agent/conf.d/`.
+Please note that to add new files you will need to restart the container.

 ### Build an image

 To configure integrations or custom checks, you will need to build a Docker image on top of this image.